MansM/mansm.github.io/_posts/2015-12-05-scaling-your-webapplication-with-docker.md

 - Supervisor: As we run next to the primary process a Consul application in the container we need something to launch them

 Of the list above you only need to install the Docker toolbox.
 You can find it at the Docker [website](https://www.docker.com/docker-toolbox).
-Make sure you have the docker "default" virtual machine created by opening Docker Kitematic or use docker-machine create to create
+Make sure you have the docker "default" virtual machine created by opening Docker Kitematic or use 'docker-machine create' to create it.

 ##Overview
 In the image below you can see how the environment will be.
 As you can see I use three different parts of consul: the agent, the server and template.